Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Experiment

 The corpus is from the Information Extraction task of the 2019 Language and Intelligence Challenge, which contains ~170,000 sentences.

-We pack the new concept discovery, new "concept" feature discovery and new subsentence patterns discovery into a learning module, and perform this analysis to this corpus, the raw parse was performed by Standfordcorenlp, not by our own parser.
+We pack the learning abilities into a learning module, and use this module to analyze the corpus, the raw semantic parse is performed by Standfordcorenlp, not by our own parser.

-55 phrase patterns and 18 subsentence pattern are selected as the initial grammar base.
+55 phrase patterns and 18 subsentence patterns are selected to initialize the grammar base.